sanjayjain22/Porsche_Hackathon/README.md

 # Porsche_Hackathon
 Runner up project of the 2019 Porsche Hackathon in Atlanta.
 Organized by Atalytics.
 Total 35 teams participated in this contest with members consisting of leading Data scientist from various major corporations across Atlanta.

+###first image

 There were 3 questions and we took a novel approach for answering each questing using Data-driven methodologies.